 Stella Maris College enters two debating competitions during the school year, the Independent Schools’ Debating Association competition and the Schools Debating Network competition.

-Why are debating and public speaking an important part of the College landscape?
-They teach our girls to:
+Why is debating an important part of the College landscape?
+It teaches our girls to:

 - Examine values and beliefs – their own and others’

 - Think critically